War of the Birds: Plot

 In a forest lives a peaceful community of birds, including a pair of sparrows residing happily in a nest awaiting the hatching of their seven eggs.
-A storm rolls in and a white dove warns the couple about Fagin, a sinister vulture-like bird-of-prey who kills every bird in his path.
-Fagin arrives, and the male sparrow bravely attempts to protect his family by distracting Fagin and is pursued, but is killed.
-The female shares her mate's fate, and the struggle causes the seven eggs to fall out the nest with only one surviving and landing near a hole in the tree which is owned by Walter, an owl.
+During a storm, the sparrows are attacked and killed by Fagin, a sadistic and evil vulture-like black bird-of-prey who kills every bird in his path.
+The issuing struggle causes the seven eggs to fall out the nest with only one surviving and landing near a hole in the tree which is owned by Walter, an owl.
 Betty, a bluebird, comes and decides to adopt the egg.
 Some time later, the egg hatches and Betty names the chick Oliver.
 While Betty is away, Walter tells Oliver a story about Betty saving the dove from a cat.
-Betty goes a nearby city and meets a sparrow named Olivia and then Betty adopts her as well.
+Betty goes to a nearby city and meets Olivia, an orphaned sparrow whose parents were also killed by Fagin, and adopts her as well.
 Betty introduces Olivia to Oliver, and the pair quickly become friends.
 Betty goes away again, and Oliver and Olivia wander off and befriend two orphaned mice named Fredrick and Ingolf.
 They play, but Ingolf, who dreams of flying like a bird, falls into a stream and is saved by the group.
-The dove appears again and warns them about Fagin, prompting them to run and hide.
-Oliver, who spots Fagin, becomes too scared to move, but Olivia saves him and they hide in a can.
-Fagin corners the young birds and nearly crushes them inside the can, but is chased away by a human ornithologist human and his dog.
+The dove appears again and warns them about Fagin, prompting them to run and hide, until Fagin is chased away by a human ornithologist and his dog.
 Betty finds them and scolds them for wandering off.
 In the end Oliver learns to fly with the help of Olivia.